 If many days feel overwhelming, it may be helpful to begin using small daily strategies to reduce stress and strengthen connection within the family.

-The encouraging news is that even small changes in daily family interactions can significantly improve emotional wellbeing.
+The encouraging news is that even small changes in daily family interactions can significantly improve emotional well-being.

 The microstrategies below are designed to help families create calmer routines and stronger emotional connections.